-The governing board has determined that is it able to convene on a termly basis and maintain effective oversight, particularly as the Chair of the Board meets regularly with the CEO to monitor progress and is kept informed of any pertinent matters which may arise from time to time.
-Trustees receive monthly reports via Trust Governor website relating to the financial position and, from time to time, are provided with other relevant reports relating to matters at the School which has continued to prove to be an effective way in which to keep Trustees informed between meetings, although it has been necessary previously for the board to hold meetings outside of its prescribed schedule.
+The Trust board has determined that is it able to convene on a termly basis and maintain effective oversight, particularly as the Chair of the Board meets regularly with the CEO (Chief Executive Officer) to monitor progress and is kept informed of any pertinent matters which may arise from time to time.
+Trustees receive monthly reports via an online portal relating to the financial position and, from time to time, are provided with other relevant reports relating to matters at the schools which has continued to prove to be an effective way in which to keep Trustees informed between meetings, although it has been necessary previously for the board to hold meetings outside of its prescribed schedule.
 In these circumstances arrangements have been coordinated by the Clerk.
-Trustees are also encouraged to visit the Academies at any time to meet with the Principals and other employees or simply to observe aspects of the school day.
+Trustees are also encouraged to visit the academies at any time to meet with the Principals and other employees or simply to observe aspects of the school day.